Payments, Standards, and Outreach Group (PSOG)

 - 2014 Payments Fraud Survey Summary of Regional Results [pdf]

 - 2014 Payments Fraud Survey Summary of Consolidated Results [pdf]

 - 2014 Payments Fraud Questionnaire [pdf]

-The Remittance Coalition is a group of organizations and individuals working together to promote greater use of electronic business-to-business (B2B) payments and electronic remittance data exchanges.
-The Coalition accomplishes this objective by addressing various problems and barriers that make it difficult for businesses to use electronic alternatives to paper checks and remittance advices.
+The Business Payments Coalition is a group of organizations and individuals working together to promote greater use of electronic business-to-business (B2B) payments and electronic remittance data exchanges.
+Its wide-ranging goal is to improve the efficiency of B2B payments across the end-to-end process.
+The Coalition accomplishes this by addressing various problems and barriers that make it difficult for businesses to use electronic alternatives to paper checks and remittance advices.

-Learn more and find all documents related to the coalition on The Remittance Coalition web page (off site to fedpaymentsimprovement.org).
+Learn more and find all documents related to the coalition on The Business Payments Coalition web page (off site to fedpaymentsimprovement.org).